-The Market expands its cultural and artistic horizon, welcoming guests from all over the world, but still placing great emphasis on the presence artists from Central and Eastern European, as well as from the Commonwealth of
+The Market expands its cultural and artistic horizon, welcoming guests from all over the world, but still placing great emphasis on the presence of artists from Central and Eastern Europe, as well as from the Commonwealth of

 The Market hosts the event ‘East/West Meeting of Festival Directors’ – an exchange of ideas moderated by festival directors and cultural management specialists, enabling participants to see performances

 A special section of gipsy music, contemporary dance and rock performances is organized (up until 2006).

 Between 2004-2009, The Market and FITS were part of Europe Arts, an association aiming at stimulating, training and supporting classical theatre, street theatre or circus artists, authors and directors to establish a

 A banner year for the local and national environment in the European and global cultural context, the year when Sibiu held the title of European Capital of Culture and when Romanian became a member of the European Union,

-The first edition of the section Talkback seminars, later known as Cultural Conversations.
+The first edition of the section "Talkback seminars" takes place, later known as Cultural Conversations.

-The structure and framework of The Market is changed, as follows: we organized presentations of artists and professionals, happenings (15 minutes fragments of certain performances) and information sessions on funding;
+The structure and framework of The Market is changed as follows: we organized presentations of artists and professionals, happenings (15 minutes fragments of certain performances) and information sessions on funding;

-The first editions of Cultural Conversations is printed, made up of a series of interviews with artists of FITS 2011, guests of the Talkback Seminars.
+The first editions of "Cultural Conversations" is printed, made up of a series of interviews with artists of FITS 2011, guests of the "Talkback Seminars".

 The Market moves to a new, warmer and more appropriate venue, Ibis Hotel.

-The Market gets its first website.
+The Market has its official website.

 The Market sees its first international conferences, socializing events and workshops, among which the first editions of Festival Readings and the first workshop on presenting artistic productions within The Market, The Art

 The Market witnesses a significant improvement of the number of events organized and of participants, resulting in a prolongation of the event from three to four days.

-The Market is extended to six days, so that all participants have the possibility to enjoy the experience of cultural and professional meetings, as well as access to FITS performances and events, in the context of a
+The Market is extended to six days, so that all participants have the possibility to enjoy the experience of cultural and professional meetings, as well as have access to FITS performances and events, in the context of a

-The first edition of the conference European Dimension and Community Involvement (European Capitals of Culture 2021) and of the workshop Meeting and classes with great choreographers.
+The first edition of the conference European Dimension and Community Involvement (European Capitals of Culture 2021) and of the workshop "Meeting and Classes with Great Choreographers".

 The format of The Market is reorganized: the happenings are replaced with new workshops and thematic conferences.

-The first edition of the workshop Festivals in the 21st century: Who Are They For, How We Do Them, How Do We Finance Them? takes place.
+The first edition of the workshop "Festivals in the 21st century: Who Are They For, How We Do Them, How Do We Finance Them?" takes place.